shekharbiswas/Tesla-Stock-Analysis/README.md

 Yes you are right!

-The video that explains the code behind it is here:
+The video that explains the code behind is here:

 <br>